smart-data-models/dataModel.ParksAndGardens/FlowerBed/doc/spec.md

 }
 ```
 There are two options for representing measurements observed.
 A) Through a linked entity of type `GreenspaceRecord` (attribute named `refRecord`).
 B) Through a group of measurement properties already defined by [GreenspaceRecord](../../GreenspaceRecord/doc/spec.md).
 Here it is the description of the attribute to be used for option `refRecord`; List of records which contain measurements related to this                 flower bed.
 Attribute type; Relationship.
 List of references to entities of type `GreenspaceRecord`

+See [FAQ 10](https://smartdatamodels.org/index.php/faqs/) to get an answer on how to deal with magnitude units